sourcehut-mirrors/chawan/doc/css.md

 ## Selectors

-All selector types from CSS 2.1 are supported, except for namespaces.
+All selector types from CSS 2.1 are supported, except for XML namespaces.

 Following standard pseudo-classes are supported: `:first-child`, `:last-child`, `:only-child`, `:hover`, `:root`, `:nth-child()`,